vkoskiv/c-ray/README.md

 - Antialiasing
 - Multi-sampling

-The default recursive raytracing algorithm supports:
+The default recursive path tracing algorithm supports:
+- metal
-- reflections
+- lambertian diffuse
-- lights with radius (soft shadows)
 - triangles and spheres
-- blinn-phong lighting model
 - Depth of field
-- Refraction

 Things I'm looking to implement:
 - Implement more robust material handling to support textures, and multiple materials for a single OBJ
 - Some procedural textures
-- Expand the default raytracer into a full path tracer
-- Expand the default raytracer to use PBR
+- Expand the default path tracer to use PBR

 ## Usage